 Containing resources that present multiple sides of a current issue—including information on key topics of interest to Canadian researchers—this database provides rich content that can help students realize and develop persuasive arguments and essays, better understand controversial issues, and develop analytical thinking skills.

 Materials from all Viewpoints

-Canadian Points of View Reference Centre contains a balance of materials from all viewpoints, including main essays, leading political magazines, newspapers, radio & TV news transcripts, primary source documents, reference books and a series of titles from World Public Opinion.
-The database also offers guides to debates, developing arguments and writing position papers.
-Additionally, this database contains the Video Encyclopedia of the 20th Century, providing students with a searchable collection of some of the most important social, political and cultural moments of the 20th century.
+Available in its own user-friendly interface or via EBSCOhost, Canadian Points of View Reference Centre provides a balance of materials from all viewpoints, including main essays, leading political magazines, newspapers, radio and TV news transcripts, primary source documents, reference books, and a series of titles from World Public Opinion.
+The database also offers guides to developing arguments, writing position papers, and debating.
+Additionally, this database contains the Video Encyclopedia of the 20th Century, providing students with a searchable collection of some of the most important social, political, and cultural moments of the 20th century.

 Finally, Canadian Points of View Reference Centre provides access to EBSCO's Curriculum Standards Module, which helps teachers correlate EBSCO content quickly and easily to province-specific curriculum standards.
 The module provides browsing of specific benchmarks, many of which have recommended search strings for successful content retrieval.